sclab-io/docker-images/README.md

 ### License code

-You can not use this image without LICENSE KEY.
+You cannot use this image without a LICENSE KEY.
 If you want to get one, please contact us. [support@sclab.io](mailto://support@sclab.io)

 ### OS